stevencombs/Remove-Duplicate-Contextual-Menu-Items/README.md

 Remove-Duplicate-Contextual-Menu-Items
 ======================================

-Shell Script and Alfred Extension to clean up those pesky duplicate contextual menu items (as shown in the image below) when you right-click a file.
-Check out [Doc’s Tech Notes](http://www.docstechnotes.com) for more information.
+This repository contains both a shell script (*rdcmi.command*) and an Alfred extension (*Remove Duplicate Contextual Menu Items.alfredextension*) to clean up those pesky duplicate contextual menu items when you right-click a file.

+* Double-click the *rdcmi.command* to run the shell script
+* Double-click the *Remove Duplicate Contextual Menu Items.alfredextension* to install the Alfred Extension

+The code found in the shell script is identical to the code found the Alfred extension.
+Any update to the shell script will be updated in the Alfred extension to keep them in parity.

+Check out the [Doc’s Tech Notes post](http://www.docstechnotes.com/2012/10/remove-duplicate-contextual-menu-items.html) for more information.